ultimate-vw/nginx-stress-lab/README.md

 # nginx-stress-lab
-The primary aim of this application is stress testing the endpoint with the help of nginx.
+The primary aim of this application is stress testing the REST endpoint with the help of nginx.

 ## Architecture Overview